 Loan Forgiveness Options

 Joint consolidation loan borrowers can have their remaining balance forgiven after 20 to 25 years of payments under an income-based repayment plan.
-But staying in that plan means that former spouses would need to keep in contact with each other during that time and agree to share financial information.
+But staying in that plan means that former spouses would need to keep in contact with each other and agree to share financial information.
 Depending on how your marriage ended, staying in touch for two decades could be the last thing you want.

 Bankruptcy Option for Joint Consolidation Loans